-DROP, KEEP, and RENAME follow the syntax used by GET (see Section 9.3 [GET], page 79).
+DROP, KEEP, and RENAME follow the syntax used by GET (see Section 9.3 [GET], page 83).

-IMPORT does not cause the data to be read, only the dictionary.
+IMPORT does not cause the data to be read; only the dictionary.
 The data is read later, when a procedure is executed.

-Use of IMPORT to read a system file or scratch file is a PSPP extension.
+Use of IMPORT to read a system file is a PSPP extension.